Research Page

 Medical training

-I am currently pursuing an MD at the Frank H. Netter MD School of Medicine, where I co-founded Netgene, the school’s Genomics and Personalized Medicine Interest Group.
+In medical school, I co-founded Netgene, the school’s Genomics and Personalized Medicine Interest Group.
 I served on the Independent Student Analysis team as part of the Liasion Commitee on Medical Education (LCME) re-accrediation process.
 In 2021-22, I served as the President of the Netter Pride Alliance, the school’s sexual and gender minority group, Co-President of the Addiction Medicine Interest Group and Co-President of Netgene.
-I obtained my first practical clinical experience in gender-affirming medicine at the Anchor Health Initiative and in medical oncology at the Oncology Hematology Care of Connecticut.

 Previous research